 With the prevalence of identity theft and fraud, protecting your financial information is crucial.
 Criminals constantly are finding new ways to obtain your confidential information, using scams and social engineering tactics.
 Thankfully, United Bank & Trust offers several options to help protect you from fraud and identity theft on your account.
 Stop into one of our locations to meet with a Personal Banker, or call us today!

-Text Fraud Alerts
+Debit Card Fraud Alerts

 Keeping your account information safe and secure is our highest priority.
-Our enhanced debit card program sends you text fraud alerts when a suspicious transaction occurs.
+Our enhanced debit card program calls or sends you text fraud alerts when a suspicious transaction occurs.
 No need to register for text alerts.
-Simply ensure we have your current cell phone number on file, and when a suspicious transaction is identified, you’ll receive a text message asking you to verify if it is a legitimate or fraudulent charge.
+Simply ensure we have your current cell phone number on file, and when a suspicious transaction is identified, you’ll receive a call or text message asking you to verify if it is a legitimate or fraudulent charge.
 This helps put a stop to fraud immediately, keeping your money and your account secure.

 - No registration required